3-1-1-Codeup/project/README.md

 | square_miles | Square miles in the district | float64 |
 | voter_turnout_2019 | How Many people showed up to vote in 2019 in that district | float64 |

-\*  Indicates the target feature in this Zillow data.
+\*  Indicates the target feature in this City of San Antonio data.

 ***
 </details>